2600hz/kazoo/doc/eng/documentation.md

 # How to Write Documentation for Kazoo!

-Consistentcy in documentation is a win for everyone, including your future self.
+Consistency in documentation is a win for everyone, including your future self.
 Write the docs!
 We're here to help.

 ## Rubric